jcasadogp/IBP_PRS_2022/README.md

 If you are working in group, remember to give access to the other members after creating any file or directory.

+## DOWNLOAD THIS REPOSITORY

+In order to run this tool you have to download this GitHub repository.
+It includes:

 ## INPUT DATA:

 Data needed: